blootsvoets/quisper-example-node-server/README.md

 ## Modifying

 Modify `server.js` to change the server setup.
 Current routes are defined in `app/router` and filters are defined in `app/filter`.

+Edit the `api/swagger.yaml` Swagger definition to reflect the new API.